Shalabh Srivastava

-Shalabh Jagdishprasad Srivastava (born 22 September 1981 in Allahabad) is an Indian first-class cricketer.
+Shalabh Jagdishprasad Srivastava (born 22 September 1981) is an Indian first-class cricketer.
 He is a left arm fast-medium bowler who played for Uttar Pradesh, Kings XI Punjab and Delhi Giants before he was banned.

 Srivastava represented India in the 2000 ICC Under-19 Cricket World Cup in Sri Lanka where he topped their wicket taker's list with 14 victims.
 He was part of Uttar Pradesh's Ranji Trophy winning side in 2006–07.

-Shalabh Srivastava was suspended by the Board of Control for Cricket in India for spot fixing on 15 May 2012, after a local news channel, India TV reportedly accused him along with 4 others based on a sting operation.
+Srivastava was suspended by the Board of Control for Cricket in India for spot fixing on 15 May 2012, after a local news channel, India TV reportedly accused him along with 4 others players based on a sting operation.